aronvsr/Widescreen/README.md

 How to run for testing/developing:
 - Make sure you have the React Native Expo environment set on your device. <a href="https://docs.expo.dev/get-started/installation/">Tutorial</a> by expo.
-- run `npx create-expo-app Widescreen`
+- run `npx create-expo-app Widescreen` in your terminal.
 - Open expo project in preferred text editor.
 - Download this GitHub project.
 - Drag the files from this project to your expo project.
 Press 'Copy Folders' if asked.
 Make sure to overwrite like-named files/folders when asked.